tshepang/blog/content/computing/tools I use all the time.rst

 For those I like a lot, see `this list`__.

 * Debian: my primary OS, and also my favorite
-* Vim: main programming text editor
+* Emacs: general text editor
-* Geany: general text editor
+* Vim: I use this at work, except on my workstation

 * GNOME: primary Desktop Environment